Transforma logo

 Market state of autonomous vehicles

 This section first discusses the potential of the autonomous road freight market to disrupt the freight market.
-It talks about the sensors and machine learning algorithms that these vehicles use and explains them separately.
+It then explains the major components (including perception systems, artificial intelligence algorithms, and route mapping capabilities) that help autonomous road freight vehicles to move with little or no human intervention.
 For instance, the perception system used in these vehicles is supported by AI, LiDAR, cameras, GPS, ultrasonic sensors, motion planning software, and radar systems to sense a vehicle’s surroundings and the road ahead.

-It then expounds upon government initiatives that are supporting the adoption of autonomous road freight vehicles, charts the growth trajectory of these vehicles, and mentions the factors which may deter this adoption as well.
+It then argues that the advent of autonomous freight vehicles is increasing collaborations between technology companies and truck OEMs, and more activities can be noticed in terms of the testing of autonomous road freight vehicles on public roads, relaxation of AV regulations, and the deployment of such vehicles in real-world environments.
+Finally, it also expounds upon government initiatives that are supporting the adoption of autonomous road freight vehicles, charts the growth trajectory of these vehicles, and mentions the factors (like the lengthy development process) which may deter this adoption as well.

 Autonomous trucks can overcome shortage of drivers, increase road safety, and can contribute towards sustainability